Skip to main content

 A bright young lady thinking/Credit/Valeria Boltneva

 Politics, quality of life, and how the economy was doing were some of the common subjects people talked about in the city.
 My curiosity was not just about exploring the nuanced nature of society.
-The curiosity also allowed me to observe and learn.
+It also allowed me to observe and learn.
 And talk of learning.
 I learned a lot in that short period.
 I was lucky to interact with different settings and people.
-In most occasions, I would be the only teenager among adults.
+In most occasions, I was the only teenager among adults.
 That opened up opportunities for me to observe how adults interacted with each other.
 I learned very early what I liked and what I did not like about doing business.
-I was a law and order kind of person.
+I was by the book kind of person.
 And that means seeing things using the ethical lens.
-Therefore, watching people break the law or become greedy taught me what I should and should not do.
-These lessons from the street to me were real education.
+Therefore, watching people break the law or become greedy.
+Taught me what I should and should not do.
+These lessons from the street were real education to me.

-In fact, I appreciated the fact that I was not starting my University as an ordinary student.
-I loved the experience I had gained in the corporate market and training in entrepreneurship.
+In fact, I appreciated the fact that I was not starting university as an ordinary student.
+I loved the experience I had gained in the corporate market.
+And the training in entrepreneurship.
 These experiences not only kept me ahead but also formed my grounding point.
 I would go around the sphere but remain on the same focal point.
-I was happy that I escaped ordinary student problems due to these experiences.
-I sort of had insider information about important things that my peers lacked.
+I was happy that I escaped ordinary student problems as a result of these profound experiences.
+I lived as a sort of person who had insider information.
+About important things that my peers lacked.
 I was among the few wise people in that classroom.
-When everyone else would lose their focus and start doing foolish things, I knew what to do.
+When everyone else would lose their focus and start doing foolish things.
+I knew what to do.
 I will work on my aside projects.
-So I was not lost in a big city.
+The knowledge and side projects grounded me.
+I could not get lost in the big city.
 I had direction.
 A wonderful direction for that matter.
-I was not moving aimless in a big city.
-My eyes were fixed on something.
+I was not moving aimless.
+My eyes were fixed on something important.

 I had my own things going on.
-My mind was busy.
+My mind was pretty occupied.
 And I was busy quite literally.
-The desire to understand why adults in particular, err was my first project after graduating from an entrepreneurship program.
+The desire to understand why adults in particular.
+Err was my first project after graduating from an entrepreneurship program.
 In the program, we were taught many things including how to write a business plan.
 This investigative idea towards adults was a good case.
 I thought it could form a wonderful business idea and that made it lovely to work on the project.
-While at the University and working part-time at the engineering company, I could also carry out research.
+While at the university and still working part-time at the engineering company, I could also carry out research.
 My limited escapades with the internet had taught me a few things about research.
-One of the lessons I gained by understanding the technological world was that, I could learn almost anything on the internet.
+One of the lessons I gained.
+In my quest to understand technology was that I could learn almost anything on the internet.
 That was good news for my first project.
 I was finally going to uncover these adults.
-Apart from observing, the internet provided a wonderful place to find more information.
+Apart from observing.
+The internet provided a wonderful basis to find more information.

-I was growing up at interesting times.
-New things were coming to the market.
-One of those things was the changes in technology.
-And what this technology was going to do to the market.
-I heard that people could talk to each other regardless of their geographical locations.
-And the internet was going to be the epicenter of all these things.
-My life has never been that interesting.
-I now had all the reasons to understand how the internet works and connects people.
-I imagined that if I went about very well with my interest on the internet, I would not only do research for my project but also start a career on the internet.
-Those thoughts were crazy.
-Leave alone that I did not know anyone who had started a career on the internet.
-However, that kind of information was incredible to hear.
-I was moving towards a world of possibilities.
+I was growing up at an interesting time.
+New things were emerging to the market.
+And I was at the center of it all.
+And one of those things I witness was how technology was changing things and people.
+And what it was going to do to the market.
+I heard that people could talk to each other.
+Regardless of their geographical locations.
+And that the internet was going to be the epicenter of all these new inventions.
+I was beaming with joy at every mention of the capabilities of the internet.
+This new information had catapulted my life to a whole new level.
+I was paying extreme attention to every detail.
+I did not want to miss anything important.
+In fact this revelation now gave me all the reasons mark internet as a priority.
+And move its rank up on my list of things to learn.
+The idea of people talking to each other was mind blowing.
+I imagined that if I went about very well with understanding the internet.
+I would not only carry out a successful research for my project but also potentially launch a career on the internet.
+Those thoughts were excitingly super crazy.
+I loved them.
+Despite the fact that I did not know anyone who had successfully started a career on the internet.
+However, despite lack of proof.
+The information I had stumbled upon was incredible to my ear.
+I saw a world full of possibilities.
+And I knew I was going to be a successful person.
+The internet showed a lot of potential.
+And that is what made it interesting.

 GOODNONSENSE SERIES